[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Us ]

 1947-50 The Early Editions.

 Subbuteo's original box set was called the "Assembly Outfit".
-It was obviously very primitive, being put together by Peter Adolph, with help from his mum.
-It sold via mail-order, and the first sets were sent out early in 1947.
+It was a very primitive set put together by Peter Adolph, with help from his mother.
+It sold via mail-order, and the first sets were sent out in March 1947.
 The set came in a red box, about the size of a 1960s team box, with details written on a brown panel on the lid.
-It featured a dark brown celluloid ball, two team sheets of cut-out card players, twenty patented plastic bases, two "T" bases with wires for the goalkeepers, two flat packed metal wire goal frames (with paper nets), a number sheet, and a piece of chalk to mark a pitch onto any available cloth, preferably an old green army blanket.
+It featured a dark brown celluloid ball, two team sheets of cut-out card players, twenty patented plastic bases (made from Woolworths buttons), two "T" bases with wires for the goalkeepers, two flat packed metal wire goal frames (with paper nets), a number sheet, and a piece of chalk to mark a pitch onto any available cloth, preferably an old green army blanket.

 The small scale nature of the business allowed changes to be made quickly, and Mr. Adolph continued to tinker with the set after launch.
-This was understandable, as he had originally advertised the game for sale whilst he was still inventing it!
+This was understandable, as he had originally advertised the game for sale whilst he was still inventing it.
 This means that there were slight differences in the early sets, and three different boxes are now displayed here.
 The box shown left seems to be the earliest.
 Table Soccer is clearly stated but the word Subbuteo was only in a small oval underneath, looking like an afterthought.
 Under the oval are the words "trade mark".
 On the box shown right, the word Subbuteo had increased in size, and was placed more prominently.
 On this box Adolph also advised that patents were pending in Gt.
-Britain, Eire, Australia and South Africa, and that his bases were a British registered design.
+Britain, Eire, Australia and South Africa, and that his new improved bases were a British registered design.
 The contents read the same as the earlier set.
+At some point in the Autumn of 1947, the "button type" bases were replaced by the more familiar style of base, which were originally called "super flattened bases".

 Assembly Outfit:The original set with ball, two team sheets, 20 bases, 2 goalkeeper bases and wires, one number sheet, 2 goal frames and netting sheet, and one piece of chalk The players were cut out, or press-out cardboard.

-By 1953, Peter Adolph was producing three different versions of his football game for three different budgets. (as well as cricket, rugby, and racing games).
-This meant the standard box set could no longer be Set A. The new version of the small original set was renamed the "popular outfit", and had a nice new orange and black label to match the larger sets (although the red box remained the same).
+By 1953, Peter Adolph was producing three different versions of his football game for three different budgets.
+(As well as cricket, rugby, and racing games, which are dealt with elsewhere on the site).
+This meant the standard box set could no longer be called Set A. This small original set was renamed the "Popular Outfit", and was given an attractive orange and black label to match the larger sets (although the red box remained the same).

 A step up from this was the Combination set.
-This still lacked a pitch, but had celluloid teams, and the deluxe metal goals (set N) which came already assembled with real nets rather than paper ones.
-If you imagine two deluxe goals side by side, then that is about the size of the original box for this set, as illustrated.
-Later the combination box was extended in length so the range had a more unified feel.
-I have seen a red box version of this bigger box, with a label to match the Super set shown above.
+This still lacked a pitch, but had celluloid teams, and the deluxe metal goals (set N) which came ready assembled with real nets rather than paper ones.
+This was originally sold in a small square box - if you imagine two deluxe goals side by side, then that is about the size of this set, as illustrated.
+It meant the paperwork had to be folded in half a different way to fit the box.

 Popular Outfit: